Thoregon/Thoregon/doc/spec.md

 Installable context/app server.
 Can be installed globally or a dev dependency.
 The cli first looks if the current working dir has thoregon installed as a dev dependency.

+##Boot
+create a realm for each user and a scope for each node (installation). define the stage for the node.